White sectional sofas are such a versatile way for you to customize a room. Learn why big neutral comfy sectionals are a favorite in my family!

 A sectional does not make a room look bigger.
 It actually works in a big room to help tie things together.
 To make a room look bigger while using a sectional, use a light color with a slim design.

-Sectional Sources
+White Sectional Sofa Sources

 Our overstuffed white sectional is a slipcovered roll arm from Ikea (discontinued, unfortunately).
 Here are some with the same look and style!